takahito-miyamoto/predictionio-buildpack/CUSTOM.md

 Select an engine from the [gallery](https://predictionio.incubator.apache.org/gallery/template-gallery/).
 Download a `.tar.gz` from Github and open/expand it on your local computer.

-🏷 This buildpack is compatible with templates built for **PredictionIO version 0.9 & 0.10**.
-The appropriate version of PredictionIO will be automatically use based on the version declared in `template.json`.
+🏷 This buildpack should be used with engine templates for **PredictionIO 0.10**.

 ### Create an engine